 - Natural Order: Implement the

-interface to define the natural order for a class.
-This involves implementing thecompareTo
+Comparableinterface to define the natural order for a class.
+This involves implementing thecompareTomethod to compare objects. - Sorting with Collections Class: Use the

-method to sort a list based on natural order or with a specified comparator. - List's Sort Method: In recent Java versions, use the
+Collections.sortmethod to sort a list based on natural order or with a specified comparator. - List's Sort Method: In recent Java versions, use the

-method directly on a list with a comparator for more concise code.
+sortmethod directly on a list with a comparator for more concise code.

 "Comparators" video: